DVark09/ReVoltAutoSplitter/README.md

 ![alt text](https://dani30868.s-ul.eu/qOkm2jAD)

 Stunt Arena: Create just a single split.
+That's all.

-That's all 100%: You have to create individual split for everything (practice stars, individual races, time attacks and championships) in the order of your liking.
+100%: You have to create individual split for everything (practice stars, individual races, time attacks and championships) in the order of your liking.
 I suggest using subsplits to make it look fancy.

 You also have to have 2 timers: one for real time, and one for game time.